Chirag200218/Chirag200218/README.md

 - 👋 Hi, I’m @Chirag200218
-- 👀 I’m interested in Data Structure and algos.Also in web development.
+- 👀 I’m interested in Data Structure and algos.And  in Full Stack web development.
-- 🌱 I’m currently learning  and working Javascript and ReactJs.
+- 🌱 I’m currently learning and working on ReactJs.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?  by sending mail on dungarwalsaab@gmail.com